ytmytm/geos-atari/README-Atari.md

 Pages $D0-$D7 are I/O

-Pages $D8-$FE contain GEOS Kernal code
+Pages $D8-$FE contain GEOS Kernal code, except 16 byte buffers at $DC00-0F and $DD00-0F.
+Atari Kernal emulates CIA#1 TOD clock in that space and remaining area is a buffer in case a user program wants to use TOD clock from CIA#2, write directly to user port (parallel printer port) or alter keyboard/joystick ports.

 Pages $FE-$FF contain input driver

 Extra memory banks:

-bank0 $4000-$5FFF contains GEOS Kernal code (using jump table from $D800) bank0 $6000-$7FFF contains screen back buffer, drawing routines with imprint/recover screen from this area, not from system RAM
+bank0 $4000-$5FFF contains GEOS Kernal code (using jump table from $D800).
+Area $5000-$5FFF is reserved for (future) SIO disk driver.

+bank0 $6000-$7FFF contains screen back buffer, drawing routines with imprint/recover screen from this area, not from system RAM

-bank1 $4000-$4100 contains disk header and block allocation map (BAM) bank1 $4200-$???? chained directory entries all the remaining area is free to be used by files
+bank1 $4000-$4100 contains disk header and block allocation map (BAM)

+bank1 $4200-$???? chained directory entries

+all the remaining areas are free to be used by files

 Unlike C128 there is no special handling for desk accessories - they will have swap file created on RAM disk, which will be only a little slower than copying memory to reserved space.